 4. Cross-referral network

 In a cross-referral network (or reciprocal referral network), your own business and related but non-competing companies form a partnership.
 Each company signs a formal agreement, where they assert that they will refer a certain number of individuals or businesses to each other within a given timeframe.
-The key difference between this and other referral network types is building reciprocal relationships, where the reward for referring is getting referrals in return.
+The key difference between this and other referral network types is building relationships that are reciprocal in nature.
+The reward for referring is getting referrals in return.

 Cross-referral networks are beneficial because they provide referral partners access to new potential customers they might not have accessed otherwise, and help partners quickly build trust with referred potential clients.